Trudeau cabinet minister resigns amid controversy

 The agreement would have allowed the company to pay reparations but avoid a criminal trial on charges of corruption and bribery.

 If convicted criminally, the company would be banned from receiving any federal government business for a decade.
-SNC-Lavalin is a major employer in Quebec with about 3,400 employees in the province, 9,000 employees in Canada and more than 50,000 worldwide.
+SNC-Lavalin is a major employer in Quebec and has about 9,000 employees in Canada and 50,000 worldwide

-The company released a public letter to Canadians last October complaining it had not been offered a remediation agreement and noting that “innocent stakeholders continue to bear all the brunt of this uncertainty - including all 52,000 current employees who have no responsibility for any past misconduct.”

-The company also said foreign companies with similar issues are able to work freely in Canada and around the world because of such settlement agreements in place in their own countries.
+Trudeau’s office issued a short statement that said Wilson-Raybould informed Trudeau late Monday of her resignation and that he informed the Cabinet on Tuesday.

 On Monday, Canada’s ethics commissioner announced an investigation into the allegation.